-Three items of 1997-2007 pension legislation related to the topic:
+Three items of 1997-2008 pension legislation related to the topic:

-- 1) In 2001, interest charges on delinquent employee withholding and employer share remittance amounts to TRA commence 14 days after the date of the payroll warrant, rather than after seven days (Laws 2001, First Special Session, Chapter 10, Article 3, Section 18). - 2) Also in 2001, for the first class city teacher retirement fund associations, for each payroll cycle, the employing unit was required to identify each employee, salary amounts, contribution amounts, and annual summary information and file it by August 1.
+- 1) In 2001, interest charges on delinquent employee withholding and employer share remittance amounts to TRA commence 14 days after the date of the payroll warrant, rather than after seven days (Laws 2001, First Special Session, Ch.
+10, Art.
+3, Sec.
+18). - 2) Also in 2001, for the first class city teacher retirement fund associations, for each payroll cycle, the employing unit was required to identify each employee, salary amounts, contribution amounts, and annual summary information and file it by August 1.
 A \$5 per day fine was created for each day that member data reports are delinquent.
-Any retirement plan contributions not received within 30 days of being due will be certified to the Commissioner of Finance, who will deduct the necessary amounts from any aid that would otherwise be paid to the employing unit (Laws 2001, First Special Session, Chapter 10, Article 3, Section 22). - 3) In 2002, the State was required to provide payment to the applicable retirement plans of any unpaid employee, employer, and employer additional contributions for charter schools which closed before April 1, 2002, and which did not pay all required contributions to the applicable retirement plan or plans.
+Any retirement plan contributions not received within 30 days of being due will be certified to the Commissioner of Finance, who will deduct the necessary amounts from any aid that would otherwise be paid to the employing unit (Laws 2001, First Special Session, Ch.
+10, Art.
+3, Sec.
+22). - 3) In 2002, the State was required to provide payment to the applicable retirement plans of any unpaid employee, employer, and employer additional contributions for charter schools which closed before April 1, 2002, and which did not pay all required contributions to the applicable retirement plan or plans.
 The required amounts were to be certified by the pension plan administrators and paid to the applicable pension funds by the Commissioner of the Department of Children, Families and Learning.
 Payment is to occur on July 1, 2002, from the charter school building lease aid.
 The department was required to reduce the remaining charter school building lease aid by the amount remitted to the retirement funds.
-This action does not release any closed charter school employer from responsibility for covering these payments, and the Department of Revenue must make reasonable efforts to recover these amounts from those employers (Laws 2002, Chapter 392, Article 6, Sections 4 and 5). - 15.
+This action does not release any closed charter school employer from responsibility for covering these payments, and the Department of Revenue must make reasonable efforts to recover these amounts from those employers (Laws 2002, Ch.
+392, Art.
+6, Sec.
+4 and 5). - 15.
 New Policy Issue: Public Pension Plan Reporting and Disclosure.
 The 1995-1996 reformulation of the Commission's Principles of Pension Policy did not deal with the topic of required reporting and disclosure by public pension plans and plan officials.

-At least one item of 1997-2007 pension legislation dealt with the topic.
-In 1997, the prior time-weighted rate of return law was repealed and the prior investment performance attribution law was extensively revised.
+At least two items of 1997-2008 pension legislation dealt with the topic.

+- 1) In 1997, the prior time-weighted rate of return law was repealed and the prior investment performance attribution law was extensively revised.
 Mandatory reporting to the Legislative Commission on Pensions and Retirement was eliminated and responsibility for computing returns was shifted from the pension funds to the State Auditor, who was required to compute time-weighted rates of return from data provided in required reports from pension fund administrators.
-The level of detail required to be submitted to the State Auditor by small plan administrators was significantly reduced, and separate reporting requirements were created for defined contribution plans (Laws 1997, Chapter 241, Article 10, Sections 4, 6, 7, and 8).
+The level of detail required to be submitted to the State Auditor by small plan administrators was significantly reduced, and separate reporting requirements were created for defined contribution plans (Laws 1997, Ch.
+241, Art.
+10, Sec.
+4, 6, 7, and 8). - 2) In 2008, the pension fund financial reporting law was revised, including requiring copies of annual financial reports to be made available to plan members rather than mandating distribution to each plan member, modifying the content of the actuarial valuation disclosure item in the financial report to include the actuarial value of assets rather than the accrued assets, to eliminate the requirement to include an assets statement, with information on asset mix and asset values at cost and market, and to eliminate the requirements for presentations of unfunded liabilities and benefit obligations (Laws 2008, Ch.
+349, Art.
+10, Sec.
+2-6).